 Returns true

-if there is a token that belongs to the group grp
+if there is a entity that belongs to the group grp

 Usage:

-// Result: 'true' if there is a token that belongs to the group 'grp' after this token. tok_is_before_group('grp')
+// Result: 'true' if there is a entity that belongs to the group 'grp' before this entity. ent_is_after_group('grp')

 Description: